RayHightower/RayHightower.com/_posts/2016-04-11-observation-and-data-representation.markdown

 published: true
 ---

-### snake_case at Ancient City Ruby

 <img src="/images/snake_case_acr.png" width="250" align="right" style="margin-left:10px;">

-What can we learn when we solve the same problem in Ruby, C, and Go?
+What do we learn when we solve the same problem in Ruby, C, and Go?
 How might the solutions differ in flexibility, readibility, and performance?

 The Hashrocket team presented a `snake_case` programming challenge during [Ancient City Ruby](http://ancientcityruby.com) last week.
 Nineteen attendees submitted correct solutions.
 Three of the solvers were selected at random to receive a prize: Raspberry Pi 3.

-One of the solvers, [Jack Christensen](https://github.com/jackc), gave a lightning talk about his approach.
-Jack solved the problem in three different languages: Ruby, C, and Go.
+One of the solvers, [Jack Christensen](https://github.com/jackc) of [Hashrocket](http://hashrocket.com), gave a lightning talk about his approach.
+The contest called for a solution in Ruby.
+Jack added two more languages: C and Go.

 <!--more-->